-Over time, creating tests that are too broad in scope will lead to a test suite of duplicative and overlapping tests.
-Better to keep tests short, modular, and testing a specific functionality or user flow.
+Over time, creating tests that are broad in scope makes it difficult to measure results.
+Better to keep tests short, modular, and confined to a specific function or user flow.

-Bad example: Sign up as a new user using an invalid email, verify that an error message is thrown, then sign up with a valid email and password, verify that it works, then search for an Airbnb stay in Paris, France and verify you receive results.
-This test is too broad in scope and is trying to test several unrelated user actions together.
+Sign up as a new user using an invalid email address and confirm that the system raises an error.
+Then, sign up with a valid email address and password.
+Now, search for an Airbnb stay in Paris, France, and verify the results.

-To keep tests modular and simplify test suite maintenance, we recommend using embedded tests to reuse pre-written tests as building blocks.
+To keep tests modular and simplify test suite maintenance, we recommend Embedded Tests.
+You can use these pre-written modules as building blocks when creating test cases.

-- For a more tactical guide on how to write Rainforest tests, check out our Building Your First Test Suite guide.
+- For a more tactical approach to creating Rainforest tests, check out our Deep Dive: Building Your First Test Suite guide.

-- As your process matures, consider setting up seeded states to cut down the steps required to put test accounts in a specific state for testing.
+- As your process matures, consider setting up seeded states to minimize the steps required to put test accounts in a specific state for testing.
 Check out our Seeded State Management guide.

 If you have any questions, reach out to us at [email protected] or via the chat bubble below.